 Ketosis is commonly caused by:

-People who ascribe to keto, carnivore or paleo diets or who have diabetes can fight DUI charges on this basis.
+People who ascribe to keto, carnivore, or paleo diets or who have diabetes can fight DUI charges on this basis.

 It takes 50 minutes to three hours for alcohol to absorb into the system.6 This phenomenon, called “rising blood alcohol,” may be leveraged as a defense regardless of how BAC levels are measured in either a DUI breath or blood test.
-If your blood alcohol levels were still rising at the time of your arrest, the chemical test results will show a higher degree of BAC than when you operated your vehicle.
+If your blood alcohol levels were still rising at the time of your arrest, the chemical test results would show a higher degree of BAC than when you operated your vehicle.

 As with DUI breath tests, the potential for error exists.
 Inaccuracies may be due to several factors.